nhanson/Recipes/Desserts/Cookies/Chocolate Crinkles.md

 Heat oven to 350&deg;.
 Drop teaspoonfuls of dough into confectioners' sugar.
 Roll in sugar; shape into balls.
-Place about 2" apart on greased baking sheet.
+Place about 2 inches apart on greased baking sheet.
 Bake 10 to 12 min.
 Do not overbake!

 *Note:*